-Rough House is committed to connecting individuals and communities through art that celebrates the weird things that make us unique, and the weirder things that bring us together.
+Rough House connects individuals and communities through art that celebrates the weird things that make us unique, and the weirder things that bring us together.

 We create theater that captures the heart through the eye.
 Our shows use puppetry, music, and human performance to tell stories that are intimate, strange, and sincere.

-Rough House has headlined the National Puppetry Festival and Open Eye Figure Theater’s Toy Theater After Dark Festival.
-The company has been a proud contributor to such Chicago institutions as Brain Frame and the Chicago International Puppet Theater Festival.
+Rough House has headlined the National Puppetry Festival, the international Physical Festival Chicago, and Open Eye Figure Theater’s Toy Theater After Dark Festival.
+The company has been a proud contributor to such Chicago institutions as Brain Frame and the Chicago International Puppet Theater Festival, of which it is a curatorial producing partner.
 Rough House has toured across the United States, performing in auditoriums, lotion factories, funeral homes, basements, bars, galleries, punk houses and even the woods of Appalachia.

 Grace Needlman is a collaborative artist, educator, and curator.
 Her mask and puppet designs have appeared in Chicago productions at Chicago Children’s Theatre, First Floor Theater, the Actor’s Gymnasium, and Redmoon.
 She has exhibited across the US, UK, Finland, and India.
 As a teaching artist, Grace asks questions and designs experiences that explore art in society, participation and invitation, and the museum.
 She is an artist guide and the co-lead artist of the Teen Creative Agency (TCA) at the Museum of Contemporary Art Chicago.
 Grace graduated with a MA in Contemporary Art Theory from Goldsmiths, and a BA in fine art from Yale.